-During the previous year Kirklees SACRE has worked with partners in Leeds, Calderdale, Oldham and Tameside to produce advice on sensitivity to issues relating to faith in schools.
+During the previous year Calderdale SACRE has worked with partners in Leeds, Kirklees, Oldham and Tameside to produce advice on sensitivity to issues relating to faith in schools.
 This is available to schools as practical information and support to school leaders and is called 'Sharing the Journey.'
-This document has been sent to all schools in Kirklees and is publicly available on the Kirklees Business Solutions website.

-Section Six: Kirklees SACRE arrangements
+Section Six: Calderdale SACRE arrangements

-Kirklees MBC funds the operation of SACRE by contracting its consultants, providing a clerk and supporting its work through links with senior education officers.
+Calderdale MBC funds the operation of SACRE by contracting its consultants, providing a clerk and supporting its work through links with senior education officers.